YihuanDong/Conflict/README.md

-# Conflict
+# Here is a conflict!!!
-Try to create a new conflict.
+Try to, again, create a conflict!